godotengine/godot-docs/getting_started/workflow/export/exporting_projects.rst

 The output path is relative to the project path or absolute;
 it does not respect the directory the command was invoked from.

-You can also configure it to export only the PCK or ZIP file (allowing a single export to be used with multiple Godot executables).
-This takes place if:
+You can also configure it to export only the PCK or ZIP file, allowing a single export to be used with multiple Godot executables.

- - the export preset is not marked as runnable,
- - the target name ends with ``.pck`` or ``.zip``.
+This takes place if the target name ends with ``.pck`` or ``.zip``.

 It is often useful to combine the ``--export`` flag with the ``--path`` flag, and to create a dedicated export preset for automated export: